iherman/respec-reqhandling/README.md

 (Note that respec does have some undocumented possibilities for those, but they have proven way too poor for my usage.
 This set is meant to be a replacement for those.)

+[The meat is coming soon... this is just to set up the repo:-)]